Nematic ferromagnetism on the Lieb lattice

-Note that in both the NFM and FM phases, the spin gap remains in the order of the interaction strength $U$ [See Fig.~\ref{fig-band}(d)].
-This observation suggests that the magnetic order on the Lieb lattice is robust against thermal fluctuations.
-Although the Mermin-Wigner theorem excludes the possibility of any 2D ferromagnetic order at finite temperature in the thermodynamic limit, the existence of such an order in a finite size system is perfectly allowed, provided that the coherence length is comparable or exceeding the system size.
-Specifically, the coherence length of the magnetic order is $\xi \sim \hbar c \exp(\rho_s/T)/(k_B T)$, where $c$ is the spin-wave velocity at zero temperature, and the phase stiffness $\rho_s$ is in the same order of the MF transition temperature $T_{\rm MF}$.
-Since the spin gap $\Delta_s$ increases linearly with $U$, and the interaction can be tuned to be fairly large via an $s$-wave Feshbach resonance, the temperature required to observe the FM and NFM phases could be reachable within present technique.~\cite{interaction}
+Note that in both the NFM and FM phases, the spin gap to create a minority spin $\Delta_s$ remains in the order of the interaction strength $U$ [See Fig.~\ref{fig-band}(d)].
+Although the Mermin-Wigner theorem excludes the possibility of any 2D ferromagnetic order at finite temperature in the thermodynamic limit, the existence of such an order in a finite size system is perfectly allowed, provided that the coherence length $\xi$ is comparable or exceeding the system size $L$.
+Specifically, the coherence length of the magnetic order is $\xi \sim \hbar c \exp(\rho_s/T)/(k_B T)$, where $c$ is the spin-wave velocity at zero temperature, and the phase stiffness $\rho_s$ is in the same order of the MF transition temperature $T_{\rm MF}$~\cite{chakravarty-88}.
+Therefore, when the temperature goes well below $\Delta_s$, the coherence length can greatly exceed the lattice spacing such that domains with magnetic ordering can be formed.
+Since the energy gap $\Delta_s$ increases almost linearly with $U$, and the interaction can be tuned to be fairly large via an $s$-wave Feshbach resonance, the temperature required to observe the FM and NFM domains could be reachable within present technology.